RealYusufIsmail/YusufIsmails-Discord-core/README.md

-# YusufIsmails-Discord-core
+# YusufIsmail's-Discord-core
-All the core classes for my bots
+All the core JDA classes for my bots